Garnet Health: Garnet Health Medical Center

+Garnet Health Medical Center is a Federally-designated Primary stroke center.

 Horton Medical Center

 Horton Medical Center began with fundraising in 1887, with a facility named Thrall Hospital opening in 1892.
 A newer building, using the name Elizabeth A. Horton Memorial Hospital opened in 1929.
 New wings and additional structures were added in 1956, 1971, and 1980.

 Arden Hill Hospital

 Arden Hill Hospital originated with a 1908 fundraising effort under the name Goshen Hospital.
-After enhancements and relocations,it became Arden in 1967.
+After enhancements and relocations, it became Arden in 1967.
 It closed in 2011, when the new Orange Regional facility became operational.